lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

 <img src="./images/cleaningData-week2q5-08.png">

 **[PRO TIP]** Bookmark this article because you can use the codebook illustrated here as a template for your final project in *Getting and Cleaning Data*.
-Ironically, most of the data sets on the NOAA website have no codebooks, or they are very difficult to find and poorly written, as students will discover during the *Reproducible Research* course within the Data Science Specialization.
+Ironically, most of the data sets on the NOAA website have no codebooks or they are very difficult to find and poorly written, as students will discover during the *Reproducible Research* course within the Data Science Specialization.

 # References